nuwavetech/lwc-rabbitmq/README.md

 # sample-lwc-rabbitmq

 # LightWave Client RabbitMQ Sample
-This LightWave sample illustrates how to publish and get messages from queues on a [RabbitMQ](https://www.rabbitmq.com/) instance.
+This LightWave Client sample illustrates how to publish and get messages from queues on a [RabbitMQ](https://www.rabbitmq.com/) instance.
 This sample may be used as a basis for developing custom appications that work with RabbitMQ.